microsoft/BotFramework-WebChat/README.md

 # Feedyou fork of Microsoft Bot Framework WebChat

 Embeddable web chat control for the [Microsoft Bot Framework](http://www.botframework.com) using the [DirectLine](https://docs.botframework.com/en-us/restapi/directline3/) API.
 This repo is customized fork of [BotBuilder-WebChat](https://github.com/Microsoft/BotFramework-WebChat) by [Feedyou](https://feedyou.agency).
-This features were added in comparsion with `BotBuilder-WebChat`:
+This features were added by Feedyou in comparsion with `BotBuilder-WebChat`:
   * show typing indicator on startup until the first message is recieved
   * increase typing indicator timeout from 3 to 20 seconds
   * show `imBack` buttons only for the last activity